Samettarim/php-auto-autoloader/README.md

 # Root

-The complete path is the directory path, that the autoloader get by self
+The complete path is the directory path, that the autoloader get by self.

 DEFAULT: `MBT_DOCUMENT_ROOT`